Costs and Budgeting

 *This is the Standard Cost of Attendance (COA), which is used to determine eligibility for LRAP.

-NOTE: Educational loan fees will automatically be added to the cost of attendance at the time of loan certification.
+NOTE: For students borrowing federal student loans, the educational loan fees will automatically be added to the cost of attendance at the time of loan certification.

 Dependent Care Allowance: $5,000 allowance for first child; $4,000 each additional child.
 Please contact our office for details regarding the regulations and documentation required for a dependent care allowance.